 Good to know about eyelid surgeries

-The procedure is performed in the surgery theatre at the Vista Alpina Eye Center in Visp on an outpatient basis using local anaesthesia.
+The procedure is performed in the surgery theatre at the Vista Alpina Eye Clinic in Visp on an outpatient basis using local anaesthesia.
 For this surgical procedure, it is imperative to stop taking all blood-thinning medications at an early stage.
 Your Vista Alpina ophthalmologist will gladly advise you in detail.

 Hooded eyelids (blepharochalasis)

 The skin on the human eyelid is extremely thin.
 As one gets older, it becomes even thinner and loses elasticity.